ridhwanrosman1901/trackstar_project/README.md

 - **Authentication**: JWT (JSON Web Tokens)
 - **Styling**: CSS or a framework like Bootstrap

-### Conclusion

-This basic version focuses on essential functionalities while keeping the complexity manageable for a team with beginner to intermediate MERN stack experience.
-As you progress, you can iteratively add more features and enhance the application based on user feedback and requirements.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.